Vanessa Redgrave in her ’60s roles

 Vanessa Redgrave was cast and embedded in these universes early on – but Brecht has also played a role in her script, namely as a figure of political inspiration for the now 85 year old British actress through decades of activism with a global outlook.
 Even when winning an Oscar in 1978, she confronted the film industry and the audience in her acceptance speech.

-So while Redgrave triumphed on stage and in movies in the late 60s, incl. earning her an Oscar nomination in Reisz’ Isadora Duncan film, she devoted herself to anti-war activities off the stage.
+While Redgrave triumphed on stage and in movies in the late 60s, incl. earning her an Oscar nomination in Reisz’ Isadora Duncan film, she devoted herself to anti-war activities off the stage.

 In 1969, Redgrave ended a 40 minute speech to students at UCLA by calling for action and by reading these ending lines from Brecht’s famous 1939 poem “A Bad Time for Poetry”: